neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 Hugging Face Transformer integration allows serving and benchmarking sparsified [Hugging Face transformer](https://github.com/huggingface/transformers) models.
 This integration allows for leveraging the DeepSparse Engine to run the transformer inference with GPU-class performance directly on the CPU.

+The DeepSparse Engine is taking advantage of sparsity within neural networks to reduce compute required as well as accelerate memory-bound workloads.
+The Engine is particularly effective when leveraging sparsification methods such as [pruning](https://neuralmagic.com/blog/pruning-overview/) and [quantization](https://arxiv.org/abs/1609.07061).
+These techniques result in significantly more performant and smaller models with limited to no effect on the baseline metrics.

 This integration currently supports several fundamental NLP tasks:
 - **Question Answering** - posing questions about a document.
 - **Text Classification** - assigning a label or class to a piece of text (e.g Sentiment Analysis task).